Quad bike safety improvement program FAQs

 Quad bike training helps operators understand the risks associated with using a quad bike.
 Training can be workplace or task specific and may include general training provided by a training provider, supplier or manufacturer.

-What kind of quad bike safety training is available for farmers?
+What training is available for farmers and their workers?

 The Unit of Competency (UOC) AHCMOM212 – Operate quad bikes is a nationally recognised qualification that provides farmers, their families and workers the opportunity to develop and demonstrate their skills in maintaining and operating quad bikes in rural workplaces.